royerlab/aydin/README.md

 and an [API](https://royerlab.github.io/aydin/tutorials/api_tutorials.html) for custom coding and integration into your scripts and applications.

 And, of course, a simplified [napari](napari.org) plugin is in the works!
 Notebooks for running on Collab are also planned.
+The project is commercial-friendly if you specify pyside as your GUI backend.

 ## Supported algorithms: